Getting started with internal tagging

-Before you get started creating tags and implementing them into your workflows, you must configure your permissions.
+Before you create tags and implement them into your workflows, you must configure your permissions.
 Tagging permissions ensure the right members of your social team can apply, create and manage tags.

-A user with Manage profiles & permissions can grant other users permission to tag messages and create and edit tags.
+A user with Manage permissions & Manage Users can grant other users permission to tag messages and create and edit tags.

 To determine if you have the appropriate tagging permissions:

-- Navigate to Account and settings > Settings.
+- Navigate to Account and Settings > Account.

-- Click Users & Social Profiles.
-If this setting isn’t available to you, then you should ping someone on your team that has Sprout access and has Manage profiles & permissions.
+- Click Roles & Team Members.
+If this setting isn’t available to you, then you should ping someone on your team that has Sprout access and has Manage permissions.
 These are typically your admins.